offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

   Previously selected elements_FC are not discarded on connection select.

-* **Element_FC / Constraints_FC pane**: Constraints_FC and the individual components of each element_FC (e.g., a line elements_FC's endpoint and actual line) are selectable via the constraints_FC pane and elements_FC pane, respectively.
-The elements_FC pane lists the elements_FC component next to the element_FC, which can be individually clicked (e.g., select 2-Line's first endpoint).
+* **Element_FC / Constraints_FC pane**: Constraints_FC and the individual sub-elements_FC of each element_FC (e.g., a line elements_FC's endpoint and actual line) are selectable via the constraints_FC pane and elements_FC pane, respectively.
+The elements_FC pane lists the individual elements_FC as well as the sub-elements_FC for those elements_FC, which can be individually clicked (e.g., select 2-Line's first endpoint).

   ![FreeCAD sketcher workbench elements and constrains pane](freecad_sketcher_elements_and_constraints.png)